Developer Guide

 -

-verifies the appropriateness of the user input (tutorIndex
+The DeleteCommentCommandParser verifies the appropriateness of the user input (tutorIndex and commentIndex).

 Both indexes are converted to 0 based indexing.